-Subject Leader: Miss S Connolly
+Subject Leader: Miss J Hancock

 Lessons are carefully planned and clearly structured with tasks scaffolded and differentiated to build students' learning.

-Students’ views and attitudes
+Students’ Views and Attitudes

 Students feel work is challenging and builds on skills.
 They speak positively about English and the support they receive to improve their work.

 There is a positive and purposeful atmosphere within classrooms and students are motivated and keen to do well.

-Enrichment and intervention
+Enrichment and Intervention

 A systematic programme of intervention is implemented.
 There are targeted intervention sessions across all key stages as well as tutorials for students in Key Stage 5.